-The Sacramento Children’s Home operates Sacramento’s only Crisis Nursery Program.
+The Sacramento Children’s Home operates the county’s only Crisis Nursery.
 Our mission is to prevent child abuse and neglect by providing support to families at times of crisis.
-The Sacramento Crisis Nursery Program is a family-strengthening program where parents can bring their children, newborn through age five for emergency child care or overnight care during stressful or difficult times.
+The Sacramento Crisis Nursery is a family-strengthening program, where parents can bring their children ages 0-5 to one of two Sacramento nurseries for emergency childcare services or overnight care during difficult times.

-- Care provided 24 hours a day, 365 days a year
+- Childcare services provided 24 hours a day, 365 days a year

 - Age-appropriate play and learning activities